What the Experts Found

 The Government’s own heritage adviser found that a building “too big for its location” harms the significance of the Grade I college “primarily as a result of [its] excessive bulk,” and asked for the massing to be reduced.
 The College reduced the chimneys by 90 cm and left the building otherwise intact, so that Historic England’s second letter could only record that “the overall massing of the building remains unchanged.”
 The harm it identified remains unchanged with it, and the College now presents that same bulk as causing no harm at all.

 Read Historic England’s first advice (29 July 2025) and its second advice (1 September 2025).
+Historic England has confirmed this advice also applies to the current application, 26/02109/FUL: its July 2026 letter records that the proposals “remain unchanged from those previously assessed.”

 “Dominant scale,” “ill-proportioned massing”